Executethishit/Pixel.xyz-Autocraft/README.md

 ## Description

 AutoCraft is a userscript designed to automate crafting actions in the game Pixels.
 It automatically crafts an item and collects it with random delays to avoid bans.
-No more unnecessary clicks or popups!

 ## Installation